 In Kindergarten, students particularly focus on numeral identification and counting.
 For example, they regularly engage in activities that help them become fluent with counting forwards and backwards from any starting point, initially in the range of 1-20.
 They also work in non-number areas such as space and geometry, and measurement using informal units.

 In the Australian Curriculum: Mathematics, one of the broad aims is that students are ‘able to investigate, represent and interpret situations in their personal and work lives.’
 In Kindergarten, students discover how numbers are used in everyday lives.
 They may link months of the year to birthdays in the class, count the number of days they have been at school, or graph the favourite colours or foods of their peers.

 Learning in mathematics occurs through a variety of structures – sometimes explicit maths lessons with the whole class, and other times through hands-on activities in small groups.
 Mathematics is also integrated into the Bluebell learning modules, demonstrating how it links to science, history, the Arts and geography.

 At Gordon Primary, teachers plan learning modules using the ‘Learning by Design’ approach.
 In Bluebell, students explore the concepts of special places, memories, living creatures and their environments, as well as the Arts (music, media, dance, drama and visual arts).
 Starting with ‘experiencing the known’, or identifying familiar experiences and background knowledge, students then move into linking this to new information, processes and skills in the content areas of science, history, the Arts and geography.

-> Over the year, Bluebell students receive lessons from specialist teachers in a variety of areas – such as science, Japanese, emotional/social learning and digitial technology.
+Over the year, Bluebell students receive lessons from specialist teachers in a variety of areas – such as Japanese, emotional/social learning and digital technology.
 They visit the library regularly to learn how to choose books that they enjoy reading.
 They also have many opportunities to develop gross motor skills through structured PE lessons as well as games involving teamwork.